 You have a good business and employees though something is missing.
 All the signage, stationery and website reinforce your brand but do your staff?
 Is my business image lacking?
-The appearance of uniformed employees can have a positive impact on your business and the customers.
+The appearance of branded uniforms can have a positive impact on your business and your customers.

 Below are five key points which are tell-tale signs that your company is ready for a branded uniform.